 14. Stimulate children with open-ended questions

 Instead of asking, “Is that color red?” ask “Which color could that be?” or even better, ask “How many colors are out there?” before getting to the main question.
-Open-ended questions aid thinking.
+Open-ended questions encourage children to think inquisitively.

 15. Encourage them to make their own choices

 Do not brush off your child’s choices as illogical.
 Allow them to experience and dabble with them.
 This way, they can see something from a new perspective and learn on their own accord.

 Always build up your child’s morale.
 Make them feel like they can reach their goals despite the odds, and make them fearless about failure – they’d willingly take more risks and gain more knowledge in the process.

 Traveling is one of the most exciting ways to gather knowledge.
 By exposing your child to traveling at an early age, you could broaden their horizons and make them more curious about new cultures.

 Give your child a mental ride when they least expect it!
 Arrange an impromptu luncheon, take them to an art class, or set out on a walk in a new neighborhood.
 By taking them by surprise, you stimulate their mind in a positive and fun way.